Poider/scrapperUSAID/Docs and reports/exp.md

 create parsers for each file
-check integrity of the data (check if I converted any percentages) filtering jsons of excels
+check integrity of the data (check if I converted any percentages) filtering jsons of excels make a handler on top of all the parsers check if filtering is all ok

 >> questionable
-	worldbank from js? faostat too? -> exists
+	worldbank from js? faostat too? -> exists if data is big in files swap to streaming data instead of reading it in heap at once
 >>on going
+add env
+make version for updating (IN PRODUCTION PHASE)

 >>> TODO
-check if filtering is all ok
+fix blending : "NPK 15-15-15, NPK 20-10-10, NPK 12-12-17 + 2MgO, Rice specific, Cocoa specific"
 contract
-make a handler on top of all the parsers
 ERROR HANDLIN IN PARSERS IN CASE ITS OUT OF ORDINARY name and structure convention docs

-make version for updating
+	2017 NAN

 https://datadryad.org/stash/dataset/doi:10.5061/dryad.2rbnzs7qh
-check how to integrate that data map interactive into tableau whats ifdc chEcK ppt
+check how to integrate that data map interactive into tableau

 >>Questions
 	-Sales :
-	Null Check :  Product Category , Quantité facturée réajustée, Sub region I save dates dd/mm/yyyy or mm/dd/yyyy (whats in some files but it looks weird) sub region? am I to google which is east countries and west ones?
+	Null Check :  Product Category , Quantité facturée réajustée, Sub region I save dates dd/mm/yyyy or mm/dd/yyyy (whats in some files but it looks weird) ->> dd/mm -> if none null reajustee -> subregion, keep africa or from google for now, later we get real subregions
-	2017 NAN

 	FOB can be negative?
-AMEROPA AG 2017
+AMEROPA AG 2017 -> I guess?
 	Montant FOB vs prix FOB / montant? also which is that in 2023 file

 	-blending : status??
+	-prod not workin

+	- which of these files will update, and what will change in the update then Ill make the new updating code, cus this is for inserting, NOT PRIORITY
-----PHASE DATABASE FILLING after having the grouping and the schema so I can define the database tables schema
+----PHASE DATABASE FILLING after having the grouping and the schema so I can define the database tables schema for TABLEAU dude
+--docker or on their server, we create the database or we get a ready one

 >>sales Product name changes